tarantool/ansible-cartridge/doc/scenario.md

 Input facts (set by config):

-- `cartridge_paths_to_keep_on_cleanup` - list of folders and files
-  in working directory that should be kept on instance cleanup (you can use Python regular expressions here).
+- `cartridge_paths_to_keep_on_cleanup` - list of full paths or relative paths to work/memtx/vinyl/wal directory that should be kept on instance cleanup (it's possible to use bash patterns, e.g. `*.control`).